NASA-AMMOS/3DTilesRendererJS/README.md

 ## Basic TilesRenderer

-Setting up a basic application a 3D Tile Set.
+Setting up a basic application with a 3D Tile Set.

 ```js
 import { TilesRenderer } from '3d-tiles-renderer';